d12frosted/elpa-mirror/gnu/denote-readme.txt

     name.
 This would be useful for some sort of “export” operation where the absolute file path is necessary and where the Denote linking mechanism is not available.
-Though this could be handled by the exporter, by doing something like what `denote-link-find-file' does.
+Though this could be handled by the exporter, by doing something like what `denote-find-link' does.

   • Add command that rewrites full names in links, if they are invalid.
     This would complement the renaming mechanism.
 Personally, I think